Maccraft123/Cadmium/README.md

 <img src="/pics/duet_small.png" alt="Lenovo Duet running Linux" data-canonical-src="/pics/duet_small.png"/></p>

 ## Installation
-- ``` ./build-all <pendrive> ``` On a Linux machine(ChromeOS doesn't count(except in linux chroot)).
-For Debian rootfs, binfmt(if host isn't aarch64) and debootstrap need to work correctly.
+- ``` ./build-all /dev/sdX ``` On a Linux machine(ChromeOS doesn't count(except in linux chroot)).
+For Debian rootfs, binfmt(if host isn't aarch64) and debootstrap are needed to work correctly.
 - Enable developer mode
-- Plug <pendrive> into duet via usb-c to usb-a adapter
+- Plug pendrive into duet via usb-c to usb-a adapter
 - Boot from USB
 - After running ``` ./install-to-emmc ``` after connecting to internet, Debian _should_ be installed on internal emmc memory
 - To update kernel on eMMC memory run: ```./install-kernel``` from pendrive

 ### OR
-- Enable developer mode
+- Enable developer mode(instructions are in the wiki)
 - Write uncompressed release image to pendrive
 - Boot from USB
 - Run ```./install-to-emmc```

-#### Due to GPU working correctly only in 21.0.0 mesa, only llvmpipe driver is available until there is a release with support for Mali G72 in Panfrost
 #### *Binary drivers are unsupported in Cadmium and never will be*

 ## Dependencies on build machine